legendpaul/megacd/README.md

 ## Notes
 - No BIOS files are included or downloaded.
 - All downloaded tools are open-source or freely redistributable and validated with SHA256 inside the bootstrap script.
+- The IP sector must stay within 2048 bytes; the `src_ip/ip.s` loader mirrors the compact boot stub used by commercial discs (e.g., Road Avenger) and jumps into `MAIN.BIN` placed in Word RAM by the BIOS.